oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  }
  ```

-A Producer sending an OpenC2 request _always_ includes its identifier in the message
+A Producer sending an OpenC2 request _always_ includes its
-`from` field, allowing Consumers receiving the request to know its origin.
-A
+identifier in the message `from` field, allowing Consumers
+receiving the request to know its origin.
+A Consumer sending a
-Consumer sending a response to an OpenC2 request _always_ includes its identifier in the
+response to an OpenC2 request _always_ includes its identifier in
-message `from` field, allowing responses from different actuators to be
+the message `from` field, allowing responses to the same request
-identified by the Producer receiving the response.
+from different actuators to be identified by the Producer
+receiving the responses.

-When publishing an OpenC2 request, the Producer can use the `to` field as a
+When publishing an OpenC2 request, the Producer can use the `to`
-filter to provide finer-grained control than is provided by the MQTT Topic
+field as a filter to provide finer-grained control over which
+Consumers should process any particular message than is provided
-Structure and Client topic subscriptions over which Consumers should process any
+by the MQTT Topic Structure and Client topic subscriptions.
-particular message.
 Consumers have no requirement to populate the `to` field.